The new La Liga season is upon us once again.

 However, he doesn't leave the defensive aspects to the defence alone as his 35 interceptions show.
 It will be interesting to see how Fornals continues to develop having made the leap to a better side.

 Club: Real Sociedad

-The young winger became known late in the 2015/16 season when he scored the lone goal in a 1-0 victory against Barçelona.
-He is the best thing that has come through from Sociedad's academy since a certain Antonine Griezmann graced the Anoeta.
+The young winger became known late in the 2015/16 season when he scored the lone goal in a 1-0 victory against Barcelona.
+He is the best player to have come from Sociedad's academy since a certain Antoine Griezmann graced the Anoeta.

 Oyarzabal gets the fans excited by his talent.
 Many youngsters come through Zubieta boasting great potential, but he could well exceed all.
-He's already shown his ability to produce the spectacular and the 20-year-old is also starting to find consistency in his game.
+He's already shown his ability to produce the spectacular and the 20-year-old is also finding consistency in his game.

-Mikel is the one teammates to look out for as an option, despite his age, and La Real’s approach play regularly flows through him.
+Mikel is the one teammate to look out for as an option, despite his age, as La Real’s approach play regularly flows through him.
 He could be the difference between a Champions League spot and a Europa league spot for the Basque team this campaign.

 Want to share your opinion?
 Why not Write For Us?